top of page

 Must the provision in an EHCP be provided?

 Some sections of an EHCP are for information only and are not legally enforceable.
-An example is Section A. Other Sections of an EHCP are legally enforceable.
+An example is Section A. Other sections of an EHCP are legally enforceable.
 Section F is the key legally enforceable education section.
-It must set out all of the Special Educational Provision (SEP) required to meet the Special Educational Needs (SEN) set out in Section B. Your LA has a legal duty to provide all of the provision detailed in Section F.
+It must set out all of the Special Educational Provision (SEP) required to meet the Special Educational Needs (SEN) set out in Section B. Your LA has a legal duty to provide all of the provisions detailed in Section F.

 Who is responsible for making EHCP provision?

 Your local authority (LA) must make sure that all of the special educational provision specified in Section F of the EHC plan is delivered.
-This legal duty is set out in section 42(2) of the Children and Families Act 2014.
+This legal duty is set out in Section 42(2) of the Children and Families Act 2014.

-• the school and college staff have the finances necessary for resources, training and equipment.
+• The school and college staff have the finances necessary for resources, training, and equipment;

-What does the law and case law say about the LA’s duty to provide EHCP provision?
+What does the law and case law say about the LAs duty to provide EHCP provision?

 The LA: